exercism/DEPRECATED.x-api/README.md

 ## Tests

-Run the entire test suite with `rake`, or an individual test file with `ruby`:
+Run the entire test suite with `rake`.

 ```bash
 $ bundle exec rake # runs the entire suite
 ```

+To run individual tests, you can use the `ruby` command directly:

 ```bash
 ruby path/to/file_test.rb # runs only the tests in file_test.rb